-We are all different writers with varied styles and each of us probably has a few writing struggles.
+We are all different writers with varied styles and writing struggles.
 Newbies may believe their writing difficulties are horrendous and worse than the next writer.
 Whether it’s writer’s block, writing envy, lack of confidence, or plain old grammatical troubles, we all have our fair share of issues.
 However, I’m convinced if we all threw our writing problems in a pile and saw everyone’s, we’d probably grab our own back.

 My twist on this is that after we throw our writing woes in the pile, we share our dilemmas.
 We are not alone, and we can help each other.
 Your migraine headache of a writing snag might be the bane of your existence but only a slight pain in the arse to someone else.

 Imagine a pile of five writing problems.
 I’ll pull each challenge one at a time and offer a solution.

 Walk away from your writing.
 Clear your head.
 Find inspiration, it’s all around you.
 Listen to music, meditate, do yoga – even a shower can break up writer’s block.